cadugrillo/golang-angular-App1/README.md

 <h1>Where can I find the source code?</h1>

-You can fork the git repository using https://github.com/cadugrillo/golang-angular-App1.git
+You can fork this git repository.

 <h1>How to deploy ?</h1>